Kazuhiro Ogura

 Born in Suginami, Tokyo in 1975, Kazuhiro Ogura was first exposed to computers at the age of 6 and was fascinated by their fun.
 When he was in the third grade of elementary school, the Famicom (NES) boom took off all over Japan, but he was disappointed that he was not given a NES to buy.
 In his upper elementary school years, his father bought him an MSX, the unified standard for personal computers, and he immersed himself in creating games.
 He borrowed magazines from the library that contained information on game programming, and as he spent hours every day programming on the MSX, he gradually came to understand the code.

 In 1994, he entered the Faculty of Economics at Hitotsubashi University.
 While the Internet was beginning to become popular among the public, the research institute where he worked part-time as a programmer decided to connect computers within the organization via a network.
-Through negotiations with a network equipment vendor, he realized the potential of the business, saying, “I can do it more cheaply.
-He decided to start his own business, and set up a website to recruit others.
+His pivotal moment came during the negotiations with network equipment vendors.
+Recognizing the business potential, he became convinced he could deliver the service more cost-effectively himself.
+Driven by the belief that a knowledgeable and agile student could surpass large corporations, he decided to found a company, beginning by developing a website and assembling a team.

 In 1996, when he was a junior in college, he and five other students and businesspeople started Horizon Digital Enterprises, the predecessor of HENNGE.
 The company sold servers and networks to corporate clients and became a joint-stock corporation in 1997.
 In the same year, he became the president and representative director.

+Utilizing the programming skills he had cultivated, he concurrently served as Chief Technology Officer (CTO)—a role considered rare for a listed company—until 2025.
 Around 2010, he foresaw the trend toward cloud computing in the corporate sector and devoted himself to the development of HDE One (now HENNGE One), a cloud security service.
 He has also placed an emphasis on recruiting engineers, and has made English the official language of the company in an effort to recruit talented people from all over the world.
-He has established a free Dr. Pepper system based on his belief that “talented engineers must like Dr. Pepper.
+He has established a free Dr. Pepper system based on his belief that “talented engineers must like Dr. Pepper.”

 He is a father of three children and took maternity leave in 2019.
 The funniest mistake in his life was when he forgot to submit his application for the university entrance exam and could not take the exam.